ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 ---
-description: A content type is a base for new Content items.
+description: A content type is a base for new content items.
 ---

 # Content types

-A content type is a base for new Content items.
+A content type is a base for new content items.
-It defines what Fields will be available in the Content item.
+It defines what Fields will be available in the content item.

 ![Content types](admin_panel_content_types.png "Content types")

 For example, a new content type called *Article* can have Fields such as title, author, body, image, etc.
-Based on this content type, you can create any number of Content items. content types are organized into groups.
+Based on this content type, you can create any number of content items. content types are organized into groups.

 ![Content type groups](admin_panel_content_type_groups.png "Content type groups")